emmasheridan/pset11/README.md

 ### Documentation
 #### The Algorithm
 The algorithm we implemented for the Block Stacking problem first generates all possible rotations for the blocks given as input.
 It then computes the area of these blocks and sorts all the blocks by area.
+Then we construct and use our DP table.
+We pick a top block and check all blocks with an area smaller than the top block.
+We update the tower height accordingly.
+This gets repeated so that every block gets to be the assumed top block.
+In the end, we can use our DP table to look up the max height.

+Discuss optimal substructure??

+Our algorithms expected running time is O(n^2).

 #### The Code
 The code consists of 4 methods (blockOptions, sortBlocks, maxTower, maxHeight) and a class for a Block object.
 The 4 methods feed into each other.
 First, we used blockOptions to generate all combinations of the block's dimensions.
 We then use sortBlocks to all the block options by area.
 Then in maxTower, we find the combination of block options that creates the max tower (also filling in the DP table).
 Lastly, we use maxHeight to look into our DP for the height of the max tower.
 There is also a main method that handles file I/O and formats our output.